wforhumanity/becoming/micropacts/README.md

 1. Clone the repository
 2. Run `flutter pub get` to install dependencies
+3. Set up Firebase:
+   - Create a new Firebase project
+   - Add iOS and Android apps to the project
+   - Download and add the configuration files
+   - Enable Authentication (Email/Password and Apple Sign-In)
+   - Create a Firestore database
-3. Add your OpenAI API key in `lib/providers/service_providers.dart`
+4. Add your OpenAI API key in `lib/providers/service_providers.dart`
-4. Run `flutter run` to start the app
+5. Run `flutter run` to start the app

+## 🔐 Authentication

+The app supports:
+- Email/password authentication
+- Sign in with Apple
+- Anonymous usage (data stored locally)

+User data is securely stored in Firestore and synchronized across devices when signed in.

 ## 📝 License